 Plus, there are so few exfoliants suitable for sensitive skin.
 With this move, a lot of people with sensitive skin could switch to something that’s more irritating for their skin.
 Like, you know, glycolic acid…

 I can’t in good conscience recommend the new glycolic version of Sunday Riley Good Genes to anyone with sensitive skin anymore. 🙁

 But what if you don’t have sensitive skin?
 If your skin can tolerate glycolic acid, Sunday Riley Good Genes Glycolic Acid Treatment is still a great buy:

 P.S.
 Yes, that in the picture above is a sample size.
 I wasn’t sure I was gonna like the new version of Good Genes so I treated myself (read: bought with my own money) to a Sunday Riley holiday set with mini sizes of the brand’s bestsellers to find out.

-Key Ingredients In Sunday Riley Good Genes Glycolic Acid Treatment
+What’s In Sunday Riley Good Genes Glycolic Acid Treatment?

 Glycolic acid and lactic acid are both members of the Alpha Hydroxy Acids (AHAs) family, a group of exfoliants that dissolves the “glue” that holds skin cells together so they can slough off.

 Glycolic acid has a smaller size than lactic acid.
 This makes it more effective (you’ll see results sooner) but also more irritating.
 That’s why I can’t recommend it for sensitive skin.